 What will I cover in the LNAT?

-It’s not actually law exam or an exam that tests your understanding of law, but it’s more like an exam that tests your skills and the way your mind works.
+It’s not actually a law exam or an exam that tests your understanding of the law, but it’s more like an exam that tests your skills and the way your mind works.
 The LNAT assesses your ability to reason, think critically, evaluate, and explain.
-First, the LNAT will test your skills in: Verbal reasoning, Processing of information and Deductive reasoning.
+First, the LNAT will test your skills in verbal reasoning, processing of information and deductive reasoning.

 These skills will be tested in seven different subject categories, which are:

-You won’t need to study for this exam (don’t get too used to those conditions, unfortunately!), but having at least a broad understanding of current events and a general understanding of your subject will obviously help you out a great deal.
+You won’t need to study much for this exam (don’t get too used to those conditions, unfortunately!), but having at least a broad understanding of current events and understanding of your subject will obviously help you out a great deal.

 How long is the LNAT?